 /etc/postfix/main.cf: # Allow connections from trusted networks only. smtpd_client_restrictions = permit_mynetworks, reject # Don't talk to mail systems that don't know their own hostname. # With Postfix < 2.3, specify reject_unknown_hostname. smtpd_helo_restrictions = reject_unknown_helo_hostname # Don't accept mail from domains that don't exist. smtpd_sender_restrictions = reject_unknown_sender_domain # Relay control (Postfix 2.10 and later): local clients and # authenticated clients may specify any destination domain. smtpd_relay_restrictions = permit_mynetworks, permit_sasl_authenticated, reject_unauth_destination # Spam control: exclude local clients and authenticated clients # from DNSBL lookups. smtpd_recipient_restrictions = permit_mynetworks, permit_sasl_authenticated, # reject_unauth_destination is not needed here if the mail # relay policy is specified under smtpd_relay_restrictions # (available with Postfix 2.10 and later). reject_unauth_destination reject_rbl_client zen.spamhaus.org, reject_rhsbl_reverse_client dbl.spamhaus.org, reject_rhsbl_helo dbl.spamhaus.org, reject_rhsbl_sender dbl.spamhaus.org # Block clients that speak too early. smtpd_data_restrictions = reject_unauth_pipelining # Enforce mail volume quota via policy service callouts. smtpd_end_of_data_restrictions = check_policy_service unix:private/policy

 Each restriction list is evaluated from left to right until some restriction produces a result of PERMIT, REJECT or DEFER (try again later).
-The end of the list is equivalent to a PERMIT result.
+The end of each list is equivalent to a PERMIT result.
 By placing a PERMIT restriction before a REJECT restriction you can make exceptions for specific clients or users.
 This is called whitelisting; the fourth example above allows mail from local networks but otherwise rejects mail to arbitrary destinations.

 The table below summarizes the purpose of each SMTP access restriction list.
 All lists use the exact same syntax; they differ only in the time of evaluation and in the effect of a REJECT or DEFER result.